edakturk14/fuel-dapp-template/blog.md

 ## Create & Deploy a Smart Contract in Sway to Fuel

-1. Create a smart contract project `forc new counter-contract` Here's what the project folder looks like: `. ├── Cargo.toml ├── Forc.toml ├── src │   └── main.sw └── tests └── harness.rs`
+1. Create a smart contract project by running the following: `forc new counter-contract`

+    Here's what the project folder looks like: `. ├── Cargo.toml ├── Forc.toml ├── src │   └── main.sw └── tests └── harness.rs`

 *   Forc.toml is the manifest file which defines the project metadata for Fuel